Try these four things instead

 Parents might use these products to temporarily relieve a child’s teething pain, but the FDA said they pose a “serious risk” to infants and children and often are not effective, since they can wash out of the mouth quickly.

-“Teething may be agonizing to go through — both for a child and parent,” said Elizabeth M. Doyle, M.D., pediatrician and internal medicine specialist, Norton Community Medical Associates – Shepherdsville.
+“Teething may be agonizing to go through — both for a child and parent,” said Elizabeth M. Doyle, M.D., pediatrician and internal medicine specialist, Norton Community Medical Group – Shepherdsville.
 “The good news is it doesn’t last forever, and there are things you can do beyond the medications to bring relief to your child.”

 Looking for a pediatrician?